 The parent of a student that is dismissed from Bristol TEC may submit a written request for a review within 3 (three) school days following the receipt of their dismissal letter.
-All requests for reviews must be forwarded to Scott Zito at scott.zito@ct.gov.
+All requests for reviews must be forwarded to John Ryan at john.ryan@cttech.org.
 The review allows for a third party examination of the events leading up to the dismissal to ensure that all procedures were followed correctly.
 During the review meeting the student and/or parent will be allowed to explain their situation, present supporting documentation, and express any concerns they may have regarding their dismissal from Bristol TEC.
 The review outcome will be communicated to the student in writing, within five school days.